-My train of thought went on to imagine what these women must have done to be suspected of witch craft.
-I imagine them to just be ladies who did not follow the conventions of the time, possibly practiced healing through the fauna and flora in the area, or followed the ancient ways of the Druids and celts.
+My train of thought went on to imagine what these women must have done to be suspected of witchcraft.
+I imagine them to just be ladies who did not follow the conventions of the time, possibly practiced healing through the fauna and flora in the area or followed the ancient ways of the Druids and Celts.

-They may have followed the seasonal change and Luna cycles, and would have had a more wild way of life, linked to the earth and the sky, than the current norms.
+They may have followed the seasonal change and Luna cycles and would have had a more wild way of life, linked to the earth and the sky, than the current norms.

-Their botanical knowledge could possibly have been far superior to some of the gentlemen of the time, and I’m sure there study of the therapeutic use of plants would put them into the realms of a Herbologist.
+Their botanical knowledge could possibly have been far superior to some of the gentlemen of the time, and I’m sure their study of the therapeutic use of plants would put them into the realms of a Herbologist.

 They may have also studied the insects (Entomology) or the local trees (Dendrology) and used their knowledge to feed themselves and become healers.
-I think these ladies would be more akin to zoologists rather than just being labelled a witch!
+I think these ladies would be more akin to zoologists rather than just being labeled a witch!

 Its very easy to go down a route of dark art, scruffy bedraggled wild women and atmospheric moorland scenes when you talk of witches, but I didn’t want to show these women in that light.